 We recognize biometric revenues on a fee-for-service basis as each unit of data is prepared.
-Imaging revenue is recognized on a fee-for-service basis recognizing revenue as each hour of the related service is performed.
+Imaging revenue is recognized on a fee-for-service basis recognizing revenue for each image completed.
+Consulting revenue is recognized on a fee-for-service basis recognizing revenue as each hour of the related service is performed.
 Contract staffing revenue is recognized on a fee-for-service basis, over the time the related service is performed, or in the case of permanent placement, once the candidate has been placed with the client.
 Informatics revenue is recognized on a fee-for-service basis.
 Informatics contracts are treated as multiple element arrangements, with contractual elements comprising license fee revenue, support fee revenue and revenue from software services, each of which can be sold separately.
 Sales prices for contractual elements are determined by reference to objective and reliable evidence of their sales price.
 License and support fee revenues are recognized rateably over the period of the related agreement.
 Revenue from software services is recognized using the percentage of completion method based on the relationship between hours incurred and the total estimated hours required to perform the service.